cpp-red-lion/cpp-red-lion.github.io/about/me.md

 # About me

-**Victor Ciura** is a _Senior Software Engineer_ at [CAPHYON](https://www.caphyon.com) and _Technical Lead_ on the [Advanced Installer](https://www.advancedinstaller.com) team.
+**Victor Ciura** is a _Principal Engineer_ at [CAPHYON](https://www.caphyon.com) and _Technical Lead_ on the [Advanced Installer](https://www.advancedinstaller.com) team.
 Since 2005, he has been designing and implementing several core components and libraries of Advanced Installer.

 He's a regular guest at Computer Science Department of his _Alma Mater_, [University of Craiova](http://www.ace.ucv.ro), where he gives student lectures & workshops on “Using C++/STL for Competitive Programming and Software Development”.